bakape/shamichan/README.md

 # video
 CGo FFMPEG bindings for thumbnailing.
+Includes WebM, MP4 and MKV drivers for the "image" package.